-It has been estimated that each year in America over one Million people are receive medical treatment as a result of a blow to the head.
-Many of these injuries are due to car accidents as you do not have to be traveling at a high rate of speed to get a head injury or to actually hit your head to injure your brain.
+It has been estimated that each year in America over one million people receive medical treatment as a result of a head injury.
+Many of these injuries are caused by car accidents as to get a head injury you do not have to be traveling at a very high rate of speed or even to actually hit your head to injure your brain.

 The important signs and symptoms to be aware of in any accident where the head was propelled backwards and forwards possible causing a brain injury are: headaches: pain in temples, forehead or back of the head: memory problems: forgetfulness: difficulty finding the right words: fatigue and get tired easily: emotional changes: depression: changes in sleep habits: difficulty sleeping: acting impulsively: difficulty concentrating: and visual disturbances.

 Neuropsychological testing is also used for diagnosing a head injury.
 A neuropsychologist is a psychologist with advanced training in how brain injuries can affect a person’s behavior and intellect.
 The neuropsychologist’s testing will locate areas of the brain that may have been damaged and assist in planning treatment strategies to improve thinking in the damaged areas of the brain.